philc/book-notes/it doesnt have to be crazy at work - jason fried.md

   * "There are four quarters to a year.
 Forty to a decade.
 Every one of them has to produce, exceed, and beat EXPECTATIONS."
 (He assumes all numbers that get put into goals are arbitrary).
   * It's hard enough to build a long-lasting sustainable business with happy employees.
-So why impose some arbitrary number to loom over your ob, salary, bonus, and kid's college fund?
+So why impose some arbitrary number to loom over your job, salary, bonus, and kid's college fund?
-  * How about no targets, no goals?
+  * How about this: no targets, no goals?
-  * "if you must have a goal, how about just staying in business?
-Or serving your customers well? or being a delightful place to work?"
+  * "If you must have a goal, how about just staying in business?
+Or serving your customers well?
+Or being a delightful place to work?"
-    * I.e. goals which are already aligned with what you want to do, but which aren't quantified and don't have any teeth.
+    * I.e. using goals which are already aligned with what you want to do, but which aren't quantified and don't have any teeth.
 * Don't change the world
   * Founders are infatuated with disruption.
 Aiming for a regular impact lifts burden off of your shoulders, letting you be satisfied with normal work efforts.